Andrew has a keen interest in all aspects of poetry and writes extensively on the subject. His poems are published online and in print.

 His life is running a temperature; something's getting too hot and he's having to sweat at night to douse the flame and cool himself off.

-His life is totally focussed on writing and it is this that is making him sweat.
-Perhaps he has deadlines; maybe it's just the internal agony of having to wrestle with thoughts all day long then having to get them in the right order so that life runs smoothly.
+His life is totally focused on writing and it is this that is making him sweat.
+Perhaps he has deadlines; maybe it's just the internal agony of having to wrestle with thoughts all day long and then having to get them in the right order so that life runs smoothly.

 Lines 11 and 12